2008 NBA Finals: Game 2

-Leon Powe, a second year bench player, scored 21 points on 6–7 shooting from the field and 9–13 from the line in 15 minutes of play, including back-to-back dunks in the last minute of the 3rd quarter.
-Over the course of the game, Leon Powe shot 13 free throws while the Lakers shot 10.
+Kobe Bryant finished the game with 30 points and 8 assists.
+For the Celtics, Paul Pierce scored 28 points, Rajon Rondo had a game-high 16 assists and Leon Powe scored 21 points on 6–7 shooting from the field and 9–13 from the line in 15 minutes of play, including back-to-back dunks in the last minute of the 3rd quarter, causing the Boston crowd to chant his name.
+Over the course of the game, Powe shot 13 free throws while the Lakers shot 10.

 Despite injuries suffered by Pierce (sprained knee) and Kendrick Perkins (high ankle sprain), both players started in Game 2 and appeared to be mostly unhampered by the injuries, especially Pierce who finished with 28 points.

 Boston finished the game 27-for-38 from the line, while the Lakers were 10-for-10.
 Some analysts viewed this as favorable treatment toward the Celtics, while others noted that a difference in playing styles may have led to the discrepancy, and that the actual foul discrepancy was only 28–21 in favor of Boston.

 Game 3

 The Lakers won game 3 on a strong shooting night from regular season MVP Kobe Bryant, who scored a series-high 36 points, leading the Lakers to their first win of the series and adding to their undefeated streak at home in the 2008 postseason.
 Saša Vujačić scored 20 points in 28 minutes, Paul Pierce had a poor shooting game, making only two of his 14 field goal attempts.
 Kevin Garnett also had trouble shooting, finishing with only 12 points.
 Ray Allen was the only member of Boston's Big Three that scored over 13 points, with 25.